 Rise of the Resistance before it closes

 We’ve left one of the big attractions off the list, as Rise of the Resistance is Disneyland’s latest and greatest.
 The reason we didn’t rope drop it here is that riding it around 8 PM has been a sweet spot that is far less of a hassle.
-The ride generally closes at 9 PM each night so the line thins before that.
+The ride generally closes at 9 or 10 PM each night so the line thins before that.
 Don’t pay too much attention to the wait time listed, as that is usually inflated.

 One risk of going this route is that Rise of the Resistance does shut down from time to time.
 If you have multiple days at the park and this is your first, then waiting until the evening doesn’t have much risk because you could always do it later.
 If it’s your only day at the park then this becomes a little more risky.
 Whatever you choose, Rise of the Resistance is not to be missed.